Learn more about Spodek Law Group and how we can help with your case.

 Why Did They Come After Me?

 Most people assume the government discovered their PPP fraud through some sophisticated audit or random review.
-Thats rarely how it works.
-Look, the reality is that someone probly reported you - and they may not even have done it out of civic duty.
-The federal government didnt have the resources to audit every PPP loan.
-What they did have was a system that incentivized other people to do the investigating for them.
+That’s rarely how it works.
+The reality is that someone probably reported you – and they may not even have done it out of civic duty.

 - Former employees who got fired or left on bad terms